Korean War Legacy Project

 Imjingang River Attack

-Tags: Imjingang (River),Chinese,Fear,Front lines,Pride,Weapons
+Tags: Imjingang (River),Chinese,Fear,Front lines,Physical destruction,Pride,Weapons

 Share this Clip +